 First, we (and our students) thank you so much for your concern with quality!

 There are several things we recommend:

 - Condition your space.
-Choose a location that's fairly small and has lots of soft surfaces; a walk-in closet is ideal.
-You can create that smaller space by using room dividers/folding screens with blankets draped over them too.
+Choose a fairly small location with lots of soft surfaces; a walk-in closet is ideal.
+You can create that smaller space using room dividers/folding screens with blankets draped over them.